embulk/embulk-output-jdbc/embulk-output-db2/README.md

   - **value_type**: This plugin converts input column type (embulk type) into a database type to build a INSERT statement.
 This value_type option controls the type of the value in a INSERT statement. (string, default: depends on the sql type of the column.
 Available values options are: `byte`, `short`, `int`, `long`, `double`, `float`, `boolean`, `string`, `nstring`, `date`, `time`, `timestamp`, `decimal`, `json`, `null`, `pass`)
   - **timestamp_format**: If input column type (embulk type) is timestamp and value_type is `string` or `nstring`, this plugin needs to format the timestamp value into a string.
 This timestamp_format option is used to control the format of the timestamp. (string, default: `%Y-%m-%d %H:%M:%S.%6N`)
   - **timezone**: If input column type (embulk type) is timestamp, this plugin needs to format the timestamp value into a SQL string.
 In this cases, this timezone option is used to control the timezone. (string, value of default_timezone option is used by default)
+- **before_load**: if set, this SQL will be executed before loading all records.
+In truncate_insert mode, the SQL will be executed after truncating. replace mode doesn't support this option.
 - **after_load**: if set, this SQL will be executed after loading all records.

 ### Modes